Tizpaz/Parfait-ML/README.md

 ### Getting Started with an example
-After succesfully setup *Parfait-ML*, you can try a simple example to check the basic functionality.
+After successfully setup *Parfait-ML*, you can try a simple example to check the basic functionality.
 We prepared a simple run script for the logistic regression subject over census dataset with race as sensitive attribute.
 The [`black-box fuzzer`](./main_mutation.py) interacts with the
 [`logistic regression algorithm`](subjects/LogisticRegression.py).
 The hyperparameter variables and their domains are specified as an XML file, see [`XML file for Logistic Regression`](subjects/LogisticRegression_Params.XML).
 The datasets are in [`datasets folder`](subjects/datasets/).
 For this example, we use [`census dataset`](subjects/datasets/census).